Mats Nilsson: Submission Wrestling

 Nilsson participated in the FILA Grappling Grand Prix that was held between the seventh and eight May 2011 in Martigny, Switzerland.
 He competed in the -90 kg weight class and after four wins, of which three was submission victories, he took home the gold medal.

-The next Grappling competition in Nilsson's calendar was the FILA Grappling European championship which was held in Yuzhny, Ukraine in June 2011.
+The next grappling competition in Nilsson's calendar was the FILA Grappling European championship which was held in Yuzhne, Ukraine in June 2011.
 After going 2–1 in matches, 2 wins and one draw, he ended up with his second bronze medal from European Championships.

 The Swedish Submission Wrestling Championship was held in July 2011.
 After losing the final with the closest margin possible Nilsson finished second after a loss against Alexander Bergman in the -91 kg division.

 On 29 September 2011, Nilsson once again competed in the FILA Grappling World Championship this time held in Belgrade, Serbia.
 After his win the previous year Nilsson had chance to defend his world title.
 After winning three matches he once again became the World Champion of FILA Grappling winning his second consecutive world title in the -90 kg no-gi division.

 On the 28 of July 2012 Nilsson won his third bronze at the FILA Grappling European Championship that took place in Brussels, Belgium, now in the -92 kg no-gi division.

-The 17 of November 2012 Nilsson competed at the FILA Grappling World Championship in Crakow, Poland.
+The 17 of November 2012 Nilsson competed at the FILA Grappling World Championship in Kraków, Poland.
 After beating three opponents he was crowned the World Champion a third consecutive time.
 Nilsson won the final against top grappler Zbigniew Tyszka from Poland.
 Nilsson did not lose a single point during tournament.
 After the win, Nilsson announced his retirement from Submission Wrestling with the reason that he wanted to focus more on his MMA career and his family.

 Shootfighting

-Following his success in Submission Wrestling, Brazilian Jiu-Jitsu and Judo, Nilsson decided to try Shootfighting.
-In 2007 Nilsson started competing in the Swedish Shootfighting league.
+Following his success in submission wrestling, Brazilian jiu-jitsu and judo, Nilsson decided to try shootfighting.
+In 2007 Nilsson started competing in the Swedish shootfighting league.
 Later the same year Nilsson placed first in the Swedish Shootfighting Championships.
-Nilsson's Shootfighting record stands at 6-0-0, with a win by decision against UFC fighter Alexander Gustafsson.
+Nilsson's shootfighting record stands at 6-0-0, with a win by decision against UFC fighter Alexander Gustafsson.